 Credit for Professional, Personal Enrichment, or Transfer

 Students interested in taking credit classes for the purpose of upgrading professional skills, for personal enrichment, or for transfer to another institution of higher education without the intent of pursuing a degree at Marywood University may enroll through the Registrar’s Office.
-Contact the Registrar’s Office at 570-348-6280.
+Contact the Office of Retention and Advising at 570-340-6043.